WHITE WATER RULESHEET

 a Camera Craze is active.
 For the rest of the ball, all Hazards except

-and a quick Polaroid of Bigfoot in
+No Way Out are worth 3M and a quick Polaroid of Bigfoot in

 some goofy pose.
 No Way Out is most likely excluded from this mode because